Information Security

 ISMS: Information-Security-Management-System.
 We consult you.

-The standards for information security and data protection such as BSI basic protection, ISO / IEC 27001, ISIS 12 or VdS 3473 are often not easy to implement for smaller companies and organizations.
 Practitioners in Schleswig-Holstein have therefore developed a procedure with SiKoSH that also enables organizations with little time and resources to set up a professional ISMS (Information Security Management System), to safeguard the organization and to comply with legal obligations.

 The SiKoSH procedure can be certified as BSI basic security and a perfect and low-effort entry into the ISMS topic.